Sudan junta bars UN delegation from Darfur

 The memorandum states that the city of Nyala contains mines and unexploded ordnance among civilians in the areas that witnessed battles, and that they need urgent treatment by the relevant organisations.

-He pointed out that these mines and ammunition have killed a number of citizens in the area around the army command that was seized by the Rapid Support Forces (RSF) and in the southern market area located around the command.
+He pointed out that these mines and ammunition have killed a number of people living in the area around the army command, seized by RSF in October last year, and in the southern market area located around the command.

-He added, “Until now, there are mines that have not been removed.
-If the delegation reaches the state, we will give them this evidence, which also includes the infrastructure and citizens’ homes that were destroyed by the air force and the mass graves of the victims around the command who were liquidated in the army’s detention centres.”
+“Until now, there are mines that have not been removed.
+If the delegation reaches the state, we will give them this evidence, which also includes the infrastructure and citizens’ homes that were destroyed by the air force and the mass graves of the victims around the command who were liquidated in the army’s detention centres.

 He explained that the World Health Organisation and Save the Children, which work in the field of health and education, were part of the delegation and it was planned that they would conduct a survey to determine the extent of the need for aid in these two areas.
 In addition, the delegation was to assess the level of aid provided by international organisations in the state, and if it was found that there was an area that needed help, a number of other organisations would be directed to reach the state.

-He added, “The Port Sudan government, by refusing the visit of the UN delegation, seeks to deprive the citizens of South Darfur of any humanitarian aid and services that the United Nations and international humanitarian organisations can provide.”
+“The Port Sudan government, by refusing the visit of the UN delegation, seeks to deprive the citizens of South Darfur of any humanitarian aid and services that the UN and international humanitarian organisations can provide.”